core-wg/senml-more-units/draft-ietf-core-senml-more-units.md

 <!-- normalization step; but normalization is not that hard either -->
 As of SenML version 10 {{RFC8428}}, SenML packs are limited to using primary units in "u" fields.
+The use of primary units enables direct comparison of measurements from different sources.
+Also, it facilitates implementations that trigger on the presence of a quantity in a certain unit, without the need to track any additional secondary units that may be registered for this quantity.

-The use of secondary units in "u" fields MAY be enabled by indicating a new SenML version that specifically allows this and/or by using a field with a label name that ends with the "_" character ("must-understand" field) that specifically allows this.
+Where the benefits of directly using a secondary unit in a SenML pack outweigh the obove considerations, the use of secondary units in "u" fields MAY be enabled by indicating a new SenML version that specifically allows this and/or by using a field with a label name that ends with the "_" character ("must-understand" field) that specifically allows this.
-The definition of these versions and fields is outside the scope of the present specification.
+The definition of these versions and fields is outside the scope of the present specification; one such definition is provided in {{-versions}}.

 # Operational Considerations